Alked Çelhaka

-Alked Çelhaka (born 7 August 1994) is an Albanian professional footballer who plays as a midfielder for Flamurtari FC in the Albanian Superliga.
+Alked Çelhaka (born 7 August 1994) is an Albanian professional footballer who plays as a midfielder.

 Club career

 Tirana

 On 4 September 2017, Çelhaka joined Tirana on a three-year contract in club's first ever Albanian First Division season.
 He debuted two days later by playing in the 2017 Albanian Supercup against Kukësi which was won 1–0.
 This win constituted his first trophy win at Tirana.
 He made his first league appearance in the opening day against Iliria on 16 September.
 His first score-sheet contributions came later on 18 November where he scored the second of the 2–0 win over Apolonia Fier.

 Flamurtari

 On 11 September 2021, Çelhaka joined Flamurtari FC.